impressivemachines/ImpressiveAI/README.md

 ## Core
 Core provides many common tools for linear algebra and is built on very flexible matrix and vector objects.
 The features include:

-* Light-weight matrix and vector views which provide a powerful way to refer to one and two dimensional memory.
-They have arbitrary row and columns strides and so can operate on many data formats and with any data type.
-They do not need to use classical row or column major memory organization.
-They can refer to memory which is reversed or fragmented, such as all red pixels of an RGB image with arbitrary row stride which is stored in bottom up order.
+* Light-weight matrix and vector views which provide a unified, powerful, and simple way to refer to one and two dimensional memory in a multitude of configurations.
-* Optimized low-level matrix block functions which work on vector and matrix types to implement common operations, such as math operations, data sorting, conversion, statistics and reduce operations.
 * A full suite of conforming BLAS operations supporting BLAS 1, 2 and 3 linear algebra manipulations.
 These make use of matrix and vector views for their arguments.
+* Optimized low-level matrix block functions which work on vector and matrix types to implement common operations, such as math operations, data sorting, conversion, statistics and reduce operations.
 * Matrix and vector types which manage shared memory and can be used to express quite elaborate mathematical operations neatly and efficiently.
 * Real and complex types are supported for many math operations.
 * Typical matrix decompositions: